Project regions: "Centrale" and "Kara" in Togo

-In areas, where the individual submits himself to the community, every unusual physical appearance or trait is regarded as dangerous, i. e. if a child has a disability or shows a different, conspicuous behaviour, is hyperactive or particularly gifted.
-Special abilities, that are not considered to be “normal” are usually not tolerated especially in rural areas of Togo, but seen as possessing witchcraft that ought to be exorcised.
+In areas, where the individual submits himself to the community, every unusual physical or behavioral appearance or trait is regarded as dangerous, i. e. if a child has a disability, is hyperactive or particularly gifted.
+Special abilities, that are not considered to be “normal” are usually not tolerated especially in rural areas of Togo, but seen as sign of witchcraft that ought to be exorcised.

 Affected children, however need urgent medical, legal, psychological and psycho-social assistance.
 They further have a right to participate in educative, pre-professional, sports and leisure activities, a right to participation in community life as well as to future perspectives.

 The project aims at raising awareness to this issue in order to break the taboo and spread conciousness about the rights and the interests of affected children.
-Thereby, excesses against children are publicly denounced and a protective environment for children is created.
-Particularly children’s right to life, physical well-being and social inclusion are defended by preventive actions, rehabilitating and reintegrating children.
-Political, legal and local authorities are strongly integrated in this process to spread the word amoung their groups and communities and accompany affected children adequately.
+Thereby, violence against children is publicly denounced.
+Particularly children’s right to life, their physical well-being and social inclusion are defended by preventive actions, rehabilitation and reintegration programs.
+Political, legal and local authorities are included in this process to spread the word amoung their communities so that those accompany affected children adequately.

-The children’s refuge KANDYAA (“protector”) in Sokodé, Togo offers shelter to children in distress, i. e. children living in the streets, children exposed to discrimination or to violence, mistreatment, neglect, human trafficking, exploitation etc. The center Kandyaa offers protection and shelter, as well as medical treatment, physical and psycho-social support and classes of basic education.
-Children there participate in educative, cultural, sports and agro-pastoral activities that help them cope with their experiences and train their social and professional abilities.
+CREUSETs center Kandyaa (“protector”) offers shelter to children in distress, i. e. to children living in the streets, children exposed to discrimination or to violence, mistreatment, neglect, human trafficking, exploitation etc. The center Kandyaa offers protection, as well as medical treatment, physical and psycho-social support and classes of basic education.
+Children participate in educative, cultural, sports and agro-pastoral activities that help them cope with their experiences and train their social and professional abilities.

-The children and their families are prepared for the social and educational or professional reintegration of the children.
+The children (and their families) are prepared for their social and educational or professional reintegration.
 If necessary, they receive material support for school attendance, an apprenticeship or starting an income-generating activity in order to be more independent.
-Subsequent visits in the families and schools help to reassure a positive and lasting reintegration.
+Subsequent visits in their families and schools help to reassure a positive and lasting reintegration.

-Many of the children rehabilitated in the center and later integrated in their own or a foster family, are very intelligent and show school performances above average.
+Many children that find refuge in the center and are later integrated into their own or a foster family, are very intelligent and show school performances above average.

-State and civil society agents (members of police, judiciary, social service, civil society organizations, child rights activists, the media, religious and traditional leaders etc.) are informed and trained in order to assure an adequate rehabilitation of children accused of witchcraft and the prosecution of offenders as well as the sensitization of families and communities.
+State and civil society agents (members of police, judiciary, social service, civil society organizations, child rights activists, the media, religious and traditional leaders etc.) are informed and trained in order to assure an adequate rehabilitation of children accused of witchcraft and the prosecution of offenders.

 Cover picture: Participants of the international seminar 2015 in Sokodé on the situation and the needs of children accused of witchcraft.
-Among them were representatives of civil society organisations and networks, governmental social services, police departments, lawyers, congregations, traditional and religious authorities, affected children as well as traditional healers.
+Among the participants were representatives of civil society organisations and networks, governmental social services, police departments, lawyers, congregations, traditional and religious authorities, affected children as well as traditional healers.